What is a Calcium Channel Blocker?

 Benzothiazepines are another non-dihydropyridine CCB that has cardio-depressant & vasodilation effects.
 They decrease arterial pressure without as much reflex tachycardia caused by dihydropyridines.
 They can also cause bradycardia as a side effect.
 The specific drug in this class is Diltiazem, which is in between verapamil and dihydropyridines in its selectivity for vascular calcium channels.
 The side effects are similar to the phenylalkylamine class – excessive bradycardia, impaired electrical conduction, & depressed contractility.

-There are some rare, but possible side effects of calcium channel blockers – arrythmias, heart block, and heart failure.
+There are some rare, but possible side effects of calcium channel blockers – arrhythmias, heart block, and heart failure.
 CCB can cause further worsening of heart failure as a result of their negative inotropic effect – because they reduce the ability of the heart to contract & pump blood.

 Patient education is important with all medications.
 Teach the patient taking calcium channel blockers, the following: